Arthur Caplan of the Perelman School of Medicine says, “In the United States, personal medicine has dominated public health.”

 Karin Rhodes of the Perelman School of Medicine leads a study about publicly insured children and their access to medical assistance.

 PHILADELPHIA — Alexandre Scialom, creator of theCourseBook, has won $50,000 in the only business plan competition designed to use innovation to improve education.

-The University of Pennsylvania is spotlighted for its successful investment strategies.
+PHILADELPHIA — The University of Pennsylvania is accepting applications for its Academic Diversity Postdoctoral Fellowship Program.

 PHILADELPHIA — The states face major changes as they prepare to bring the recently adopted Common Core Standards into their schools, according to a study from the University of Pennsylvania Graduate School of Education.

 Mark Pauly of the Wharton School discusses mandatory health insurance.

 Dean Eric Furda of Admissions advises prospective students to take courses that will prepare them for the college curriculum.